 You are transitioning your loved one into a skilled nursing facility and are most likely feeling overwhelmed with the concern for your loved one’s well-being.
 In order to ensure your loved one receives the top care he or she deserves, your top priority should be understanding your loved one’s rights in a nursing home.

 State and federal regulations require nursing homes to have written policies covering the rights of residents.
 The facility must implement these policies and explain them to the resident.
-Every resident has the right to dignity, respect and a comfortable living environment, with quality care and treatment without discrimination.
-At a bare minimum, your loved one’s rights include:
+Every resident has the right to dignity, respect, and a comfortable living environment, with quality care and treatment without discrimination.
+At a bare minimum, your loved one’s rights include the following:

 - The right to be fully informed

 - The right to complain